dipunjab/Zahlen-Form-Builder-/README.md

-Zahlen# Zählen – Form Builder Web App
+# Zählen – Form Builder Web App

 Zählen is a modern, user-friendly form builder where users can create and manage online forms.
 Each form is customizable with fields, colors, and branding, and can be shared via a unique public URL.
 Form responses are collected and viewable in the dashboard, and can be downloaded as CSV for analysis.